Cloud Accounting Businesses

 Following consultations, that Richard Sexton & Co were involved in, and considerable resistance from the Accounting bodies and Businesses, HMRC have put back the date that VAT registered businesses will be required to report on a quarterly basis via digital records to 1 April 2019 (from 1 April 2018 as proposed in Autumn Statement 2015).

-The first step to Making Tax Digital will see the requirement from 1 April 2019 for sole traders and partnerships with turnover in excess of the VAT threshold to submit their VAT information to HMRC through Making Tax Digital software.
+The first step to Making Tax Digital will see the requirement from 1 April 2019 for all VAT registered businesses with turnover in excess of the VAT threshold to submit their VAT information to HMRC through Making Tax Digital software.
 HMRC have now confirmed that they will not be offering their own free digital software and so businesses will need to be processing their accounts through a compatible package.
 This does at least mean that initially, it is largely only businesses already used to quarterly reporting who will need to comply.

 At a date no sooner than 1 April 2020, other businesses will need to comply with quarterly digital reporting.
 To HMRC this will include any of the following with a turnover in excess of just £10,000: –

 Sole traders Partnerships Landlords Companies Charities Non-resident companies

 As part of Finance Bill 2017 (08/09/17), more detail as to how the system will work has been published.
 The quarterly reports will be called “Periodic updates” to be followed by an “End of period statement” at the end of a basis period for those with a trade or at the end of the tax year in all other cases.
 The filing deadlines for the End of Period Statement will remain 31 January as for self-assessment and quarterly reporting will be in line with current VAT filing deadlines.